Skip to Main Content

 • Tangential Mode: Off

 You may find that you need to adjust some settings to get a good result with different materials.
+Click the icons to learn more about each setting.

 • If your test cut did not cut all the way through the vinyl, increase the force by 1 or 2 at a time, test cutting between each change.